 Bio

 In the past, she has won several awards.
-She was 2020 American Royal Spirits High Hostess Ambassador Queen.
+She received the John Romer Advocacy Award in 2023 for her art work and advocacy about the Ohio Direct Support Workforce Crisis and her work as a National Advocate and Steering Committee Member for the Link Center.
+She was the 2022 People’s Choice Award Winner for Art Possible Ohio AEO Exhibit.
+She was the 2020 American Royal Spirits High Hostess Ambassador Queen.
 She was 2018 Ohio Miss Amazing Sr Miss Queen and got 1st runner up at the National Miss Amazing pageant.
-She won an impact award for her the community arts event she created in Northeast Ohio.
+She won an impact award for a community arts event she created in Northeast Ohio.
 She was the 2018 Arts Alive Community Outreach Award Recipient and applauded as an Unsung Hero in the Beacon Journal in 2019.
 Some of her projects include founding the Art Speaks All Abilities Art Expo, Art Speaks Ohio Art Supply Program, the Poetry4All Initiative, and the Art of Christmas.
 Alicia has a Bachelor of Arts from Malone University.
 She has written numerous articles on disability rights, arts advocacy, and accessibility.
-She is the author of four poetry books and a young adult non fiction book.
+She is the author of three poetry books and a young adult non fiction book.
 Additionally, she has been involved with Akron Cultural Plan, is a former board member for the Center for Applied Drama and Autism and Art Sparks.
-She enjoys genealogy, writing poetry, dance, and visual arts.

 Artist Statement